Group282/exam/README.md

 ### Acceptance criteria
 * Use open API https://anapioficeandfire.com/api/characters/583 for getting data from a server
 * Show list of options for some charecter
-* Markups must be adaptive and responsive according to design
+* Markups must be according to design

 ![Screenshot 2021-12-08 at 20 03 58](https://user-images.githubusercontent.com/10829855/145261061-eb029b6c-56e3-4b54-93a8-e33357197ad3.png)